pkkrsingh877/food-app/README.md

 # Todo Thingy
+1. [X] This app can serve html files now.
+Earlier the plan was to build api that take and stores data and sends data in json format.
 1. [X] Create a user collection.
 1. [X] Customer Collections Should have name, phone number, role [user, admin, delivery person], user id(will be added by default), timestamps
 1. [] Order can be done by Customer.